 - Wally Dock – Term used for staying overnight in a Wal-Mart parking lot

 - Workamping – Working for a free campsite.

-Hopefully this list clears up a few things for you and gives you a little bit more of an understanding of what folks are talking about around the campfire.
+Hopefully this list of common RV lingo clears up a few things for you and gives you a little bit more of an understanding of what folks are talking about around the campfire.
 If you have any more terms that we missed please let us know in the comments below.

 Join our Facebook Group for even more interaction with fellow RVers.
 Feel free to ask questions, post your camping photos, and more.

 Before you go, make sure you subscribe to our monthly newsletter.
 In addition to the newsletter, subscribers will also receive updates on newly published blog posts, and Promo Codes for discount on Bug’N Out Rv’N merchandise.